dsh0416/evt/README.md

 # Evt

-The Event Library that designed for Ruby 3.0.
+The Event Library that designed for Ruby 3.0 Fiber Scheduler.

 **This gem is still under development, APIs and features are not stable.
 Advices and PRs are highly welcome.**